Data Logger / RC communication: Subruns skipped due to latency, resulting in empty (no events and no metadata) size 0 files in the middle of a run

 Current status: see how Ganglia metrics are affected (fewer missing files?) and see whether fewer of the corrupted / size 0 files are produced in future runs.
 Will want a permanent (code logic) solution at some point, to prevent this from becoming a problem again later on.

-#2 Updated by Keith Matera about 4 years ago
+#2 Updated by Keith Matera over 4 years ago

 Trying to keep this information together so that we can figure it out.